Subscribe Now: 1 Full Year for Only $14.95!

 The Treehouse Villas have their own pool located near Treehouses 7035, 7036, 7037, 7055, 7056 and 7060.
 The Treehouse Villas pool is very small so it can quickly become overwhelmed with guests.
 Luckily Treehouse Villa guests may use Saratoga Springs' other pools

 Saratoga Springs has four pools.
 The largest, High Rock Spring Pool, sits sits near the outside of the resort's lobby, Carriage House.
-There is also a hot tup, kiddie pool and water player area.
+There is also a hot tub and kiddie pool.

-The other smaller pools are located in The Grandstand, The Paddock and Congress Park sections sections of the resort.
+The other smaller pools are located in The Grandstand (with child-friendly water play area), The Paddock and Congress Park sections of the resort.
 These pools are basic concrete pools and are considered "quiet pools," meaning that loud play and splashing around are discouraged.

 Saratoga Springs' pools range in depth from around 3 feet 6 inches/1.1m to 4 feet 9 inches/1.4m.
 Pool are open every day, including during winter.
 The pools are heated to 82°F/28°C throughout the year.
 We've swum in temperatures as cold as 40°F/4°C; the water was fine, but getting out was a shock.
 Saratoga Springs also has a hot tubs located near each pool.